TCGV/blog/_posts/2019-11-03-system-design-coherence.md

 ---

 These five guidelines have served me well over the past years, helping to keep productivity high, optimize resources and deliver up to the standards.
-It's more a mindset then an actual process.
+It's more a mindset than an actual process.
 Like all mindsets it should be constantly challenged and subject to improvement.